IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--How-to-JHipster-Microservices.md

-# Workflow for Implementing Micro-Services with jHipster and JDL
+# WIP Developing Micro-Services with jHipster and JDL

 ## Preconditions